-- 1. The Mayor will announce the petition and ask the petitioners to provide a brief explanation to Council and the public. - 2.
+- 1. The Mayor will announce the petition and ask the petitioner(s) to provide a brief explanation to Council and the public. - 2.
 The Mayor will ask for a motion to receive and refer the petition. - 3.
-If the Council petitioners have requested a response within a certain time frame or by a date certain, then that request must also be voted on and supported by a majority of the Council. - 4.
+If the Council member petitioner has requested a response within a certain time frame or a date certain, then that request must also be voted on and supported by a majority of the Council. - 4.
 If the motion is seconded, the Council will then vote.
-If the motion passes, the petition will be referred to the Mayor and Manager for follow-up.
-One of the petitioning Council members will volunteer to act as the petition's sponsor and serve as a point of contact for the Mayor and Manager.
+If the motion passes, the petition will be referred to the Mayor and Manager for follow up.
+One of the petitioning Council members will either volunteer or be appointed to act as the petition's sponsor and serve as a point of contact for the Mayor and Manager.